dammit-casey/HTML-Project-5-Portfolio/README.md

 # Portfolio Project
-Portfolio project for Responsive Web Design Course on freecodecamp.org
+This project is for the Responsive Web Design module on freecodecamp.org